Leafwing-Studios/leafwing-website/content/post/reliable-change-detection.md

 While I helped design solutions, clarify constraints, organize work and review changes, huge amounts of credit belong to the rest of the Bevy team.
 In particular:

-- [Bryce "@davier" Davier](https://github.com/davier) for doing the huge majority of this implementation work
+- [@davier](https://github.com/davier) for doing the huge majority of this implementation work
-- [Carter "@cart" Anderson](https://github.com/sponsors/cart) for creating Bevy, writing the intial change detection implementation (including the awesome `DerefMut` trick) and helping us polish the new implementation
+- [@cart](https://github.com/sponsors/cart) for creating Bevy, writing the intial change detection implementation (including the awesome `DerefMut` trick) and helping us polish the new implementation
 - [@bjorn3](https://github.com/bjorn3) and [@jamadazi](https://github.com/jamadazi) for drafting the algorithm we used
 - Everyone else who contributed in the [issue](https://github.com/bevyengine/bevy/issues/68) and [PR](https://github.com/bevyengine/bevy/pull/1471) threads for a combined 206 messages!